-Fifty years ago the system had been largely ignored by the Human Federation.
+Eighty years ago, the system had been largely ignored by Humanity in general.
 Until more detailed scans were done the system appeared to contain only barren, lifeless rocks of little importance.
 Nobody thought to settle there.
-That changed when a pair of scout ships jumped into the system and performed mineral scans on the planets there.
+That changed when a pair of scout ships jumped into the system and performed detailed mineral scans on the planets there.

 The system was little more than a large mining operation for military and industrial uses.
 The minerals were shipped to orbital refineries and warehouses before getting shipped out to other systems or the system’s own shipyards.
 Most of the people who worked there were employed by the private mining companies that the Human Federation government signed business contracts with.

 The system was hit a week ago by pirates and the companies howled for the Space Force to provide added protection.
 The local garrison which consisted at the time of no more than eight battlecruisers was caught out of position by the pirates.
-The ships jumped in on the far side of the system, blasted their way past the defense platforms, and raided tens of thousands of tons of ore and finished metals.
-The pirates probably intended to sell the materials on the black market to turn a profit.
+The ships jumped in on the far side of the system, maneuvered their way past the defense platforms’ effective firing ranges, and raided tens of thousands of tons of ore and finished metals.

 Then, not too long ago, reliable intelligence suggested that the Allied Colonies for Freedom might attack the Mendus system.
 Fleet Command took the threat very seriously and moved Admiral Kimery’s First Fleet to reinforce the system.
 The Human Federation simply could not afford to lose the system and its vital mineral resources.
 It had a series of jump gates and many hyper points out of the system as well.
 Losing the system could cripple the Human Federation’s control over the remaining Outer Colonies and give the Rebels a staging point for further attacks in Human Federation space.
 In short, they could not let the Rebs have the system.

 Hoshi looked over Richard’s shoulders at the sensor station in the bridge’s Combat Information Center as she walked to her station in Operations.
-She’d been off duty for the last couple of hours spending time in the ship’s entertainment section catching a movie with several other officers onboard.
+She’d been off duty for the last couple of hours spending time in the ship’s entertainment section catching a movie with several other officers.

-Hoshi turned to her CPO, Bernard Stalman, who turned around at the sound of her boots on the deck.
-Now that the ship was underway all crewmembers changed out of their service dress uniform and into their SDUs.
-The SDU consisted of a black undershirt and blue and gray digital print pattern pants and blouse worn by both males and females.
-Most everyone used the uniform’s many pockets for a number of datapads, datacards, tools, wallets, and other such items.
+Hoshi turned to her chief petty officer, Bernard Stalman, who turned around at the sound of her boots on the deck.
+Now that the ship was underway all crewmembers changed out of their service dress uniform and into their SWUs.
+The SWU consisted of a black undershirt and blue and gray digital print pattern pants and blouse worn by both men and women.
+Most everyone used the uniform’s many pockets for a number of data pads, data cards, tools, wallets, and other such items.

 “You are relieved Bernard,” Hoshi spoke as she approached her CPO.